 You’ve come to the final stretch and it’s purely pasty madness at this point getting closer to the bridge.
 So you don’t have to eat five pasties in one day, there are a number of camping sites along Route 2 that are on or near Lake Michigan.
 Either way, visiting Lehto’s is a must and what many (The Pasty Guy included) consider one of the best pasties around.

 For more fun in the Lower Peninsula, there are plenty more pasty places to try.
 A little ways from the bridge, Petoskey and Traverse City are attractions in themselves, but also have a few shops.
-However, those will be part of The Pasty Trail 2… coming soon.
-Or if you want to visit the Detroit Pasty Trail…
+However, those are part of The Pasty Trail 2 Or if you want to visit the Detroit Pasty Trail…